Whatsapp Icon

 After the colonoscopy, you will spend about 30 minutes to an hour in a recovery area to allow the sedative time to wear off.
 It's normal to feel some bloating or pass gas as your body expels the air insufflated into your colon.
 Because of the sedatives, you'll need someone to drive you home.
 You might feel slightly groggy for the remainder of the day, so it's advised to rest.

 Following the procedure, you can gradually start to eat normal foods again.
-It's best to start with light meals and to avoid heavy, spicy, or fatty foods for the first day.
+It's best to start with light meals and avoid heavy, spicy, or fatty foods for the first day.
 Opt for vegetarian meals like soups, steamed vegetables, and fruit smoothies to easily digest and replenish your system.

 Understanding Results

 Your doctor will discuss the initial findings with you immediately after the procedure and follow up with more detailed results after any biopsies are analyzed.
-If polyps or other types of abnormal tissue were removed, these will be tested for cancer.
+If polyps or other types of abnormal tissue are removed, these will be tested for cancer.
 Depending on the findings, further steps, if necessary, will be discussed.

 Remember, a colonoscopy is a key tool in preventing colon cancer by detecting precancerous polyps early.
 While the preparation and procedure might seem daunting, it's a critical step in maintaining your health.
 Knowing what to expect can make the process less intimidating and more manageable.